-Eating disorders usually pop up in times of transitions, but society mostly thinks it happens in transitions of the young: puberty, leaving home for the first, starting college.
+Eating disorders usually pop up in times of transitions, but society mostly thinks it happens in transitions of the young: puberty, leaving home for the first, starting college, not as often in middle-aged career women.
 Eating disorders, mostly, aren’t considered an issue for the mature adult who may be going through a career change.
 In reality, more and more older adults are turning with eating disorders.
 A study published in the International Journal of Eating Disorders surveyed almost 2,000 women ages 50 and older.
 More than 70% of them were currently trying to lose weight, and 80% said their weight and body shape affected their self-image.
 More than 10% of these women had signs of an eating disorder.
 This is crucial information because there are 53 million women ages 50 and older in the United States.

-Eating disorders on the rise in middle-aged adults
+Eating disorders on the rise in middle-aged career women

 For instance, older women may also feel they are somehow to blame for having a “girl’s disease” (since anorexia nervosa and bulimia nervosa are stigmatized as young teenager’s disorders), making it harder for them to seek or accept treatment, even though they were probably always disposed to developing an eating disorder.
 Another major challenge is that seeking treatment for an eating disorder may require a middle-aged individual to put their career on hold.
 Many middle-aged individuals in careers struggle with the following thoughts:

 - Should I share this with my clients or coworkers?